‘How To Reduce Bloating + Foods That Cause Gas And Bloating’ – Monica May

 If you want to clean your diet and start eating healthy, head on to my meal plan NOW!

-However, simply switching to a healthier diet won’t solve the bloating problem.
+As I said before simply switching to a healthier diet won’t solve the bloating problem.

 Especially extremely healthy foods such as beans and lentils, even vegetables like broccoli, cabbage and cauliflower will cause gas in the intestine and result with bloating.